Precious Metals We Use

 18 carat: 75%

-White gold is made from yellow gold and an array of alloys (a combination of added metals) to create the whiter color.
+White gold is made from yellow gold and an array of alloys (a combination of added metals) to create the whiter colour.
 Traditionally, rhodium plating is applied to white gold to give it its deeper, whiter, more platinum-like look.
 It is important to note that this plating does wear off over time and will require further applications of rhodium plating to maintain the look.

 For gold in general, the lower the carat grade (therefore the higher the amount of other metals within the alloy) the greater the risk of allergic reaction.